-It’s also interesting to note that the beginning of this fourth chapter of Luke told the story of Satan tempting Jesus to throw – or hurl – himself down from the pinnacle of the temple to prove that he is the Son of God.
-Now the people of Nazareth have heard from Jesus’ own lips that he is the fulfillment of the Scriptures, the very Son of God, and their response is a desire to hurl him off the cliff.
+It’s also interesting to note that this fourth chapter of Luke began with the story of Satan tempting Jesus to throw – or hurl – himself down from the pinnacle of the temple to prove he is the Son of God.
+Now the people of Nazareth have heard from Jesus’ own lips that he is Son of God, and their response is a desire to hurl him off the cliff.

 A few years ago, Bruce and I stood at the top of that cliff.
-They call it Mount Precipice.
+They call it Mount Precipice now.
 This hill outside Nazareth is nothing like the white cliffs of Dover.
 It doesn’t have a sharp drop off, as you might expect.

 Our guide explained to us that when the people of Nazareth wanted to throw Jesus off the cliff, their intent was to watch him tumble down the rocky hillside, then follow him down and stone him to death.